 Counselors continue to work with students one-on-one to advance more sophisticated career goals and develop a greater depth of skills and experiences.
 At the same time, career counselors work together with academic advisors to guide students in selecting elective courses and choosing among internships, externships, clinics, and job opportunities so that each student graduates with a coherent set of courses and experiences.

 The 3L Year: Transitioning from Law Student to Lawyer

 During the beginning of their third year, students meet with career counselors for a one-on-one “exit interview” to plan a postgraduate job search strategy.
-The Professional Development Curriculum in the 3L year focuses on helping law students prepare for the final steps of transitioning from law student to lawyer with skills-based training and professional development opportunities that include: Developing a 3L Year Job Search Plan; Economics of the Legal Profession; Effective Communication & Presentation Tools; Project Management & Process Improvement Skills for Lawyers; Client Development Skills for Lawyers; Interviewing for Postgraduation Positions.
+Counselors focus on helping law students prepare for the final steps of transitioning from law student to lawyer.

 Evening Students: Getting and Staying on Track

 The Office of Career Planning developed a separate Professional Development Curriculum with the evening student’s needs and schedule in mind.
 The evening student curriculum includes all the skills-based training available to day-division students.
 In addition, the Office of Career Planning provides specific office hours to accommodate an Evening Division student’s busy schedule.
 Throughout the semester, evening and weekend hours will be announced in the Office of Career Planning’s weekly newsletter, The Inside Track.